 You don’t need the luck of the Irish to pick the best insurance company.
 To find the best, start by ignoring the advertisements.
 The billions of dollars spent on advertising are not an indication of how well companies perform when paying claims.
-Instead, click the button below and get a free report from ValChoice.
+Instead, click the button below and find the best companies.
 We’re the only company to use data from state insurance commissioners that identifies which companies are best about paying claims.

 The two days that are in the top ten for the most dangerous days are the start of daylights savings time and Saint Patrick’s Day.
 However, the five days in between aren’t much better.
 If you’re driving a car this week, be careful.

 The reasons these days are dangerous are entirely different.
 Read on for more information on just how dangerous this week is for driving, and why.

 The Start of Daylight Savings Time, #2 Most Deadly Day to Drive

 Yahoo News writer Mark Vallet looked at the holidays that have the most impact on traffic fatalities.
 The conclusion of Yahoo News was that the Monday after the start of Daylight Savings time is the number two most deadly day to drive.
 The only holiday more deadly is Memorial Day weekend.

 However, this is not a one-day event.
 Researchers at the University of Colorado, Boulder researched the effect of Daylight Savings time.
 The study covered the ten-year period from 2002 to 2011.
 The conclusion was there was a 6.3% increase in fatal auto accidents.
 That’s not all.
 It gets worse.
 According to the study, this increase in fatal accidents persists for six days.
 In total, the report concluded that during the 2002 to 2011 time period the start of Daylight Savings Time was responsible for an additional 302 traffic fatalities.